lisawagner/reciplify/README.md

 1.  **Integrated with Contentful headless CMS**

-## 💫 Deployed on Netlify with Continuous Development via GitHub
+1.  💫 **Deployed on Netlify with Continuous Development via GitHub**

-Check out the site (https://reciplify.netlify.app/):satisfied: